NPKelly/CS481-X-S20-capstone-homecu/docs/RandyCamacho.md

 ## 1/30/20
 Meeting with Sponsor, went over project and what they have as an old version.
 Discussed different implementations they would like and what the workflow might look like.
+Decided to have weekly meetings every Thursdat at 1:30.
 Began looking into vue, Django, and Docker.